-At the Meeting, shareholders of the Corporation will be asked to approve the unallocated restricted shares under the Restricted Share Plan as originally approved by the Corporation's shareholders on May 10, 2018 and amended on April 8, 2021.
-The Restricted Share Plan provides that the maximum number of Common Shares issuable pursuant to the Restricted Share Plan, together with all other share-based compensation arrangements of the Corporation (being the Corporation's Option Plan), is a "rolling" maximum equal to 10 percent of the total outstanding Common Shares on a non-diluted basis.
-The TSX requires a majority of the shareholders of the Corporation to approve, every three years, the unallocated restricted shares under the Restricted Share Plan.
+The Restricted Share Plan provides that the maximum number of Common Shares issuable pursuant to the Restricted Share Plan, together with all other share-based compensation arrangements of the Corporation (being the Option Plan), is a "rolling" maximum equal to 10 % of the total outstanding Common Shares on a non-diluted basis.
+As described above, the TSX requires the Shareholders to approve, every three years, the unallocated restricted shares ("Restricted Shares") issuable under the Restricted Share Plan.
+The Board of Directors has unanimously approved all unallocated Restricted Shares issuable under the Restricted Share Plan.